 (23) Reporting of events.

-(A) The shipping licensee shall notify the appropriate LLEA and shall notify the agency at (512) 458-7460 within one hour of its determination that a shipment of category 1 quantities of radioactive material is lost or missing.
+(A) The shipping licensee shall notify the appropriate LLEA and shall notify the department at (512) 458-7460 within one hour of its determination that a shipment of category 1 quantities of radioactive material is lost or missing.
 The appropriate LLEA would be the law enforcement agency in the area of the shipment's last confirmed location.
-During the investigation required by paragraph (22)(C) of this subsection, the shipping licensee will provide agreed upon updates to the agency on the status of the investigation.
+During the investigation required by paragraph (22)(C) of this subsection, the shipping licensee will provide agreed upon updates to the department on the status of the investigation.

-(B) The shipping licensee shall notify the agency at (512) 458-7460 within 4 hours of its determination that a shipment of category 2 quantities of radioactive material is lost or missing.
-If, after 24 hours of its determination that the shipment is lost or missing, the radioactive material has not been located and secured, the licensee shall immediately notify the agency.
+(B) The shipping licensee shall notify the department at (512) 458-7460 within four hours of its determination that a shipment of category 2 quantities of radioactive material is lost or missing.
+If, after 24 hours of its determination that the shipment is lost or missing, the radioactive material has not been located and secured, the licensee shall immediately notify the department .

 (C) The shipping licensee shall notify the designated LLEA along the shipment route as soon as possible upon discovery of any actual or attempted theft or diversion of a shipment or suspicious activities related to the theft or diversion of a shipment of a category 1 quantity of radioactive material.
-As soon as possible after notifying the LLEA, the licensee shall notify the agency at (512) 458-7460 upon discovery of any actual or attempted theft or diversion of a shipment, or any suspicious activity related to the shipment of category 1 radioactive material.
+As soon as possible after notifying the LLEA, the licensee shall notify the department at (512) 458-7460 upon discovery of any actual or attempted theft or diversion of a shipment, or any suspicious activity related to the shipment of category 1 radioactive material.

-(D) The shipping licensee shall notify the agency at (512) 458-7460 as soon as possible upon discovery of any actual or attempted theft or diversion of a shipment, or any suspicious activity related to the shipment, of a category 2 quantity of radioactive material.
+(D) The shipping licensee shall notify the department at (512) 458-7460 as soon as possible upon discovery of any actual or attempted theft or diversion of a shipment, or any suspicious activity related to the shipment, of a category 2 quantity of radioactive material.

-(E) The shipping licensee shall notify the agency at (512) 458-7460 and the LLEA as soon as possible upon recovery of any lost or missing category 1 quantities of radioactive material.
+(E) The shipping licensee shall notify the department at (512) 458-7460 and the LLEA as soon as possible upon recovery of any lost or missing category 1 quantities of radioactive material.

-(F) The shipping licensee shall notify the agency at (512) 458-7460 as soon as possible upon recovery of any lost or missing category 2 quantities of radioactive material.
+(F) The shipping licensee shall notify the department at (512) 458-7460 as soon as possible upon recovery of any lost or missing category 2 quantities of radioactive material.

-(G) The initial telephonic notification required by subparagraphs (A) - (D) of this paragraph must be followed within a period of 30 days by a written report submitted to the agency.
+(G) The initial telephonic notification required by subparagraphs (A) - (D) of this paragraph must be followed within a period of 30 days by a written report submitted to the department .
 A written report is not required for notifications on suspicious activities required by subparagraphs (C) and (D) of this paragraph.
-In addition, the licensee shall provide one copy of the written report addressed to the Director, Office of Nuclear Material Safety and Safeguards, Division of Security Policy, Office of Nuclear Security and Incident Response, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001.
 The report must set forth the following information:

 (i) a description of the licensed material involved, including kind, quantity, and chemical and physical form;